-Changes in supervision and regulations may also increase the Bank's cost of doing business, limit the products or services offered and could have a material adverse effect on the value of its assets, financial condition, financial performance or profitability.
-For example, the Banking Law (as defined and described in "Banking Industry and Banking Regulation in Qatar-Monetary and financial regulation in Qatar") aimed at advancing the framework for financial regulation in Qatar, expanding the ambit of regulation to cover areas requiring new and enhanced financial regulation and laying the foundation for increased cooperation between the relevant regulatory bodies (being the QCB, the Qatar Financial Centre Regulatory Authority ("QFCRA") and the QFMA).
+Changes in supervision and regulations and/or the manner in which they are interpreted or enforced may increase the Bank's cost of doing business, limit the products or services offered and could have a material adverse effect on the value of its assets, financial condition, financial performance or profitability.
+For example, Banking Law (Law No (13) of 2012) (the "Banking Law") aimed to advance the framework for financial regulation in Qatar, expand the ambit of regulation to cover areas requiring new and enhanced financial regulation and lay the foundation for increased cooperation between the relevant regulatory bodies (being the QCB, the Qatar Financial Centre Regulatory Authority (the "QFCRA") and the QFMA).
 Such cooperation may change the way that current regulations are implemented or enforced.

 Although the Bank works closely with its regulators and continuously monitors the situation, future changes in regulation, fiscal or other policies cannot be predicted and are beyond the control of the Bank.
 The QCB does not always consult with industry participants prior to the introduction of new regulations, and it is not always possible for the Bank to anticipate when a new regulation will be introduced.
 This creates a risk that the profitability of the Bank will be affected as a result of being unable to adequately prepare for regulatory changes introduced by the relevant regulatory bodies.
+As such, increased regulations, changes in laws and regulations and the manner in which they are interpreted or enforced may have a material adverse effect on the Bank's business, financial condition, operating results, liquidity and prospects.

-Furthermore, the Bank is required to comply with applicable risk mitigation, anti-money laundering and anti-terrorism laws and other regulations in Qatar and other jurisdictions where it has operations, including those related to countries subject to sanctions by the United Nations, United States Office of Foreign Assets Control ("OFAC"), similar regulations of the European Union (the "EU"), the United Kingdom and other jurisdictions, and the United Kingdom Bribery Act 2010 and other similar regulations of other jurisdictions such as the United States Foreign Account Tax Compliance Act ("FATCA"), Regulation (EU) No. 648/2012 on OTC derivatives, central counterparties and trade repositories and the United Kingdom Criminal Finance Act 2017.
+Furthermore, the Bank is required to comply with applicable risk mitigation, anti-money laundering and antiterrorism laws and other regulations in Qatar and other jurisdictions where it has operations, including those related to countries subject to sanctions by the United Nations, United States Office of Foreign Assets Control ("OFAC"), similar regulations of the European Union (the "EU"), the UK and other jurisdictions, and the UK Bribery Act 2010 and other similar regulations of other jurisdictions such as the United States Foreign Account Tax Compliance Act ("FATCA"), Regulation (EU) No. 648/2012 on OTC derivatives, central counterparties and trade repositories and the UK Criminal Finance Act 2017.
 To the extent that the Bank fails, or is perceived to fail, to fully comply with applicable laws and regulations, the regulatory agencies having authority over the Bank have the power and authority to impose fines and other penalties on the Bank.
-In addition, the Bank's business and reputation could suffer if customers use the Bank for money laundering, illegal or improper purposes
+In addition, the Bank's business and reputation could suffer if customers use the Bank for money laundering, illegal or improper purposes.

-Non-compliance with regulatory guidelines, regulations and laws could expose the Bank to potential liabilities and could result in significant financial and other penalties being imposed on the Bank (including constraints on distributions).
+Non-compliance with regulatory guidelines, regulations, laws and licensing requirements could expose the Bank to potential liabilities and could result in significant financial and other penalties being imposed on the Bank (including constraints on distributions or, ultimately, the revocation of licenses required for the conduct of its business).
 Such non-compliance or any perception of non-compliance could also have an impact of the Bank's reputation.
 Any such occurrence may have a material adverse effect on the Bank's business, financial condition, operating results, liquidity and prospects.
 In addition, in the event that the Bank is subject to increased capital requirements and/or requires additional capital as a result of deteriorating economic conditions, such capital may be difficult to obtain and could have a negative effect on its credit rating, cost of funding and share price.